- Which companies offer the cheapest non-owner car insurance in Pennsylvania?

 Average cost of non-owner car insurance in Pennsylvania

-The average cost of non-owner car insurance in Pennsylvania is $263, but your rate may differ depending on your driving record, age and the coverage you choose.
+The average cost of non-owner car insurance in Pennsylvania is $263, but your rate will vary based on:

 Non-owner car insurance in Pennsylvania by age and gender